openstack/kolla-ansible/doc/source/reference/compute/vmware-guide.rst

 * neutron-metadata-agent

 Kolla can deploy the Glance and Cinder services using VMware datastore as their backend.
+You can create Cinder volumes as VMDKs or as First Class Disks (FCDs).

+An FCD, also known as an Improved Virtual Disk (IVD) or Managed Virtual Disk, is a named virtual disk independent of a virtual machine.
+Using FCDs for Cinder volumes eliminates the need for shadow virtual machines.

+The FCD backend is offered in addition to the default VMDK backend.
+If you use FCD as the backend driver for Cinder, you can use both FCD and VMDK volumes in the same deployment.

 Ceilometer metering for vSphere is also supported.

 Because the `vmware-nsx <https://github.com/openstack/vmware-nsx>`__ drivers for neutron use completely different architecture than other types of